 My theory on housework is, if the item doesn’t multiply, smell, catch fire, or block the refrigerator door, let it be.
 No one else cares.
 Why should you? – Erma Bombeck

 Shocking how much time women spend doing housework in this modern age of multiple electronic conveniences, isn’t it?
-True housework in the nineteenth century was astonishingly hard, full-time work.
-And modern conveniences did relieve many back-breaking chores.
-Yet by the mid-twentieth century, women spent more time housecleaning than their predecessors.
+True housework in the nineteenth century was difficult, full-time work.
+And modern conveniences relieved many back-breaking chores.
+Yet by the mid-twentieth century, women spent more time cleaning than their predecessors.
 By 2012 more women work outside of the home than ever, and still, women spent more time performing household duties than in 2011.
 How can this be?

-Later, as a married woman, my chores didn’t just double but were nearly quadrupled!
-Wishing to work smarter, not harder, I decided to uncover these mysteries and set up housework cams (long before someone stole my idea and called it a nanny cam).
+Later, as a married woman, my chores didn’t just double, they quadrupled!
+Wishing to work smarter, not harder, and determined to uncover these mysteries, I set up housework cams (long before someone stole my idea and called it a nanny cam).
 I viewed hours and hours of video and could see the dusty, soap scum aftermath and clutter appear mere hours after I’d cleaned, but I could not spy the culprit.
 At least, not until I slowed the camera speed way down.

-Armies of dust bunnies and legions of dust mites whirled around the room leaving eddies of filth behind them.
-I was certain they could be beaten.
+Armies of dust bunnies and legions of dust mites whirled around the room, leaving eddies of filth behind them.
+I was certain I could beat them.
 I cleaned and dusted and vacuumed around the clock.
 Alas, I soon collapsed with housemaid fever, a rare and serious malady that starts with a stuffy head and quickly progresses to debilitating joint pain and oh-my-aching-back-itis.

-By the time I recovered my home was covered in filth and grime.
+By the time I recovered, filth and grime covered my home.
 It was time to get serious.
 I laid a dust bunny trap and caught one that very night!

-More determined than ever to be rid of this plague, I devised a trap for the scum.
-Catching the darn things was a bit trickier than the dust bunnies, but I prevailed.
+More determined than ever to rid my home of this plague, I devised a trap for the scum.
+Catching the darn things was trickier than the dust bunnies, but I prevailed.
 Lest you follow my lead, heed my warning, interrogating a soap scum bubbler is not for the faint of heart.
 And after many days of devious interrogation efforts, I learned that even the scum were mere minions.
 He sent me in search of the notorious web-makers.